RidleyH/AutonomousRover/README.md

 Once you have installed the required dependencies, cloned the repository and opened Gazebo, navigate to the project directory and run `python main.py`.
 The rover will begin to move based on the output of the neural network.

 You can also modify the code in the `main.py` script to change the behavior of the rover.
-For example, you could modify the neural network or change the rover's movement parameters.
+For example, you could modify the neural network or change the rover's target coordinates.

 ## License